What is Minimum Advertised Price (MAP)? And How to Create a MAP Policy?

 To ensure that your Manufacturer Minimum Advertised Price policy is followed by your retailers, you must ensure your policy is competitive enough in the market compared to similar products from other brands.
 You must also consider the price which establishes your brand authority in the market.
 The price should be optimum for consumers willing to spend while ensuring your retail partners are getting good margins from your product.

 With these goals in mind, setting up a competitive MAP is the trickiest part of policy formulation.
 Deciding on a price without reliable market information can negatively impact your brand.
 The most effective way to have market visibility is to analyze the market and gather information on products closely related to your product specifications.
-Per Harvard Business Review article “Pricing Policies That Protect Your Brand” written by Professor Ayelet Israeli and Eugene F. Zelek Jr., “Determining the “right” minimum prices is an art form that takes into account brand positioning and goals, resellers’ margin needs, and the competitive environment.
+Per the Harvard Business Review article “Pricing Policies That Protect Your Brand” written by Professor Ayelet Israeli and Eugene F. Zelek Jr., “Determining the “right” minimum prices is an art form that takes into account brand positioning and goals, resellers’ margin needs, and the competitive environment.
 Prices set too high will discourage sales, while those that are too low leave money on the table and can harm a brand’s valued resellers by allowing unhealthy discounts.”

 From our perspective, the following are six steps that brand pricing and channel management teams can utilize to formulate a sound MAP policy document –